brendajin/tablet-optimization-presentation/README.md

 # Tips & Tricks for Tablet Optimization

-A presentation on optimizing the mobile web for tabet devices.
+A presentation on optimizing the mobile web for Tablet devices.
+Live here: http://brendajin.github.io/tablet-optimization-presentation

-## Viewing Instructions
+## Credits

 This presentation is built on [Reveal.js](https://github.com/hakimel/reveal.js).

-As I haven't had time to deploy anywhere yet, follow [these installation instructions](https://github.com/hakimel/reveal.js#installation) to serve locally.
-You'll need to have [Node.js](http://nodejs.org/) and [Grunt](http://gruntjs.com/) installed.

-**NOTE** - this presentation serves on `PORT 8001` to avoid `PORT` conflicts during presentation.

 ## License